tverbeiren/VA-Architecture/README.md

 ====

 * Remove dependency on JQuery.
+* Remove return-based and stick with CPS based implementation of Locustree
 * Add more information on implementation
 * Split visualization and locustree layers.
 * Add instructions on how to compile and run